-When you look at a clock, whether it is on top of a building or tied around your arm, what you see is the quantification of the time that has passed – the time spent, used, wasted, or lost.
+When you look at a clock, whether it is on top of a building or tied around your wrist, what you see is the quantification of the time that has passed – the time spent, used, wasted, or lost.
 Always the time that has been gone.

 Day to day, we look at the clock as a guide within the range of our social relationships.
 We want to catch the bus on time, get to the classroom or medical appointment without any delays, and not miss the first few minutes of a new blockbuster movie.
 Had we been ourselves the driver, the doctor, or the only spectator in the movies, we would not need to arrange a certain time with anyone.